 Thursday, February 28 through Sunday, March 1: 23rd annual Fisherpoets Gathering, Astoria, Oregon.

-Mark returns to perform, share poetry, song and story honoring commercial fishermen.
-Details available at http://fisherpoets.org.
+Mark returned for his fifth visit to perform, share poetry, song and story honoring commercial fishermen.
+Details available at https://fisherpoets.org.

 2019 Past Performances